Zafar Sarfraz

 Zafar Sarfraz (30 October 1969 – 13 April 2020) was a Pakistani cricketer who played in 15 first-class and six List A matches between 1988 and 1992 for Peshawar cricket team.

-He retired from playing competitive cricket in 1994.
+He retired from competitive cricket in 1994.
 Following his retirement, he became a coach and was involved with the Peshawar Under-19 cricket team.
 He also worked for the National Bank of Pakistan.

 In April 2020, Sarfaz died from COVID-19 complications in Peshawar, Pakistan.
 He was the first professional cricketer known to have died from coronavirus during the pandemic in Pakistan.